 - 1 cup + 6 Tbsp.
 (310 grams) butter

 - white sugar for rolling

-Follow the directions for making and laminating basic croissant dough.
+Begin by cutting the dough in half.
 Instead of shaping like a traditional croissant, roll each half of the dough into rectangles a bit larger than 8″x15″, keeping the edges as straight as possible.
-Trim off any uneven edges, then cut the into 1″ strips lengthwise so that you have 8 1″ wide strips that are 15″ long.
+Trim off any uneven edges, then cut them into 1″ strips lengthwise so that you have 8 1″ wide strips that are 15″ long.

 Roll each strip into a spiral, wrapping the end over the top and then securing it underneath (see pictures above).
 Place each roll into a muffin tin, then place it in a clean plastic bag to rise, tucking the ends of the bag under to protect the dough from drafts.
 Allow them to rise for 1 1/2 – 2 hours, or until the dough is soft and puffy.

 Bake at 425F for about 5-8 minutes, then turn it down to 375F and continue to bake for another 20-22 minutes, or until the edges are a deep golden brown.
 Remove them from the oven, and allow them to cool so that you can handle them without burning your fingers.
 Roll the warm cruffins in white sugar, then fill or top if desired.
 These are best the day they’re baked.